Day 48 - Torla Ordesa to Ainsa - Gorging in France ...Then Basquing in the Pyrenees - 2023 - CycleBlaze

 SOTD - In and Out, Beth Ditto.

-It’s a great song, and when we were running around very well the appointed apartment/hotel room, this song was playing and we both started singing along together.
+It’s a great song, and when we were running around the very well appointed apartment/hotel room getting ourselves cleaned up and organized, this song was playing and we both started singing along together.
 Good enough for SOTD!

 Heart 0 Comment 0